mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-iv.md

 ***"On images of things."***

-Objects, Lucretius starts, throw of insubstantial shapes such as colours.
+Objects, Lucretius starts, throw off insubstantial shapes such as colours.
 Those shapes are films which reflect a sensation from the object.

 ***"How flimsy is the texture of those films?"***